summonersRift/summonersrift.github.io/_posts/2018-08-14-System-Design.md

 #### Scalability

 - Read is cheap write is expensive.
 10ms for a disk seek.
-- Batch writes for faster writing.
+- Batch writes, for faster writing.
-- writes--> disk seek. only 100seeks /second or 10ms per seek
+- Writes --> disk seek. only 100seeks /second or 10ms per seek
-- reads--> 250ns to read 1 MB
+- Reads--> 250ns to read 1 MB
 - To learn more on these numbers [Click Here](http://highscalability.com/numbers-everyone-should-know)